RatDotRaw/back-end-to-binge-or-not-to-binge/README.md

 ### Prepare A .env File:

-The project comes with an `.env.example`, it can be used as an example.
+The project comes with an `.env.example` in `./code`, it can be used as an example.

-If you want to use docker, renaming `.env.example` to `.env`.
-For demo purposes is this file already usable.
+If you just want to quickly demo the project, renaming `.env.example` to `.env` in  `./code` will do.

 ### host on docker:
 1. clone the repository